New Drug Could Be Game Changer For Drug-Resistant TB. But A Question Looms

 The FDA has approved a new drug that promises a simpler and far more effective treatment for drug-resistant tuberculosis.
 But not everyone is celebrating.

-Doctors Without Borders has concerns about a critical bottom line issue: How much will the drug cost in poor and middle income countries, where most TB patients reside?
+Doctors Without Borders has concerns about a critical bottom-line issue: How much will the drug cost in poor and middle-income countries, where most TB patients reside?

 The stakes are so high because the difference between the new regimen — involving a drug called pretomanid — and the current drug regimen is so dramatic.

 Every year, about 1.6 million people die of tuberculosis, a bacterial disease that generally takes hold in the lungs.
 About 500,000 people get tuberculosis that is resistant to many of the available drugs each year.
-This new regimen is targeted at an even more unfortunate subcategory from that group: 45,000 to 70,000 TB patients who are particularly resistant to several of the drugs and another 30,000 for whom there are even fewer options because they are "extensively resistant" to existing drugs.
+This new regimen is targeted at an even more unfortunate subcategory of that group: 45,000 to 70,000 TB patients who are particularly resistant to several of the drugs and an additional 30,000 for whom there are even fewer options because they are "extensively resistant" to existing drugs.

-Currently, their best hope is a complicated cocktail of medications.
+Currently, their best hope is a complicated mixture of medications.
 Patients may take 20 or more pills a day over at least a year and a half.
 After all that, only 34% of patients are cured, according to WHO data.

-The new drug is used over a 6-month oral regimen in concert with just two others: bedaquiline, a drug manufactured by Janssen Pharmaceuticals, a Johnson & Johnson company, and linezolid, a generic.
+The new drug is used over a six-month oral regimen in concert with just two others: bedaquiline, a drug manufactured by Janssen Pharmaceuticals, a Johnson & Johnson company, and linezolid, a generic.
 In one trial in South Africa of 107 patients with extensively drug-resistant TB given this oral regimen, 89% were treated successfully.

 Sharonann Lynch, HIV & TB policy adviser at Doctors Without Borders, agrees that the new drug treatment is "a very important milestone in the development of TB drugs."
 But, she says, "we are very anxious about when we will see this drug getting into countries, when we will see this drug getting into bodies."